Amid China tensions, Southeast Asia looks to India

 For India, improved relations with Southeast Asia will give it entry into one of the fastest-growing economic regions in the world and a source of raw materials needed for its own growth.

-Poor there are poor transport links between India and the nations to its southeast, and constraints like India’s tiny diplomatic corps - similar in size to New Zealand’s - mean India trails China in relations with the region.
+But the broken-down roads between India and the nations to its southeast, a shortage of direct flights and constraints such as India’s tiny diplomatic corps - comparable in size to New Zealand’s - mean India trails China in relations with the region.

 Trade between India and the 10-member ASEAN was up to $80 billion last year compared with $47 billion in 2008.
 An agreement on free trade in services and investment could be signed at the New Delhi meeting.